-- (a) Allows the Division to document the services provided to and monitor the progress of each person with autism who receives services from the State or a local government or an agency thereof; and - (b) Ensures that information reported for each person who receives services which identifies the person is kept confidential. - 4.
-The Division shall prepare annually a summary of the reports submitted pursuant to sections 4, 9, 12 and 14 of this act and make the summary publicly available.
-The Division shall ensure that information contained in the summary does not identify a person who received services. - Sec.
-2. Chapter 388 of NRS is hereby amended by adding thereto the provisions set forth as sections 3 and 4 of this act. - Sec.
+(a) Allows the Division to document the services provided to and monitor the progress of each person with autism through the age of 21 years who receives services from the State or an agency thereof; and

+(b) Ensures that information reported for each person who receives services which identifies the person is kept confidential, consistent with the Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g, and any other applicable state and federal privacy laws.

+4. The Division shall prepare annually a summary of the reports submitted pursuant to sections 4, 9, 12 and 14 of this act and make the summary publicly available.
+The Division shall ensure that information contained in the summary does not identify a person who received services.

+Sec.
+2. Chapter 388 of NRS is hereby amended by adding thereto the provisions set forth as sections 3 and 4 of this act.

+- Sec.
 3. 1.
-The board of trustees of a school district or the governing body of a charter school shall, at intake, conduct an evaluation of each pupil with autism to evaluate the cognitive, communicative, social, emotional and behavioral condition and adaptive skill level of the pupil and shall once every 3 years conduct a follow-up evaluation to assess the progress of the pupil from the time of the previous evaluation.
-The individualized education program for the pupil must be amended, if appropriate, to reflect the results of an evaluation conducted pursuant to this subsection. - 2.
-The board of trustees of a school district or the governing body of a charter school shall ensure that each person who conducts an evaluation of a pupil with autism is provided with technical assistance and training to improve the accuracy and efficiency in conducting such evaluations. - 3.
-The board of trustees of a school district or the governing body of a charter school shall use the statewide standard for assessing and evaluating persons with autism prescribed by the Aging and Disability Services Division of the Department of Health and Human Services pursuant to section 1 of this act. - Sec.
+The board of trustees of a school district or the governing body of a charter school shall conduct an initial evaluation of each pupil with autism in accordance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., and the regulations prescribed by the State Board pursuant to NRS 388.520 and shall, once every 3 years thereafter, conduct a reevaluation in accordance with the Individuals with Disabilities Education Act and the regulations of the State Board.
+The individualized education program for the pupil must be reviewed, and amended as appropriate, in compliance with the Individuals with Disabilities Education Act and the regulations of the State Board. - 2.
+The board of trustees of a school district or the governing body of a charter school shall ensure that each person who conducts an evaluation of a pupil with autism is provided with technical assistance and training to improve the accuracy and efficiency in conducting such evaluations.

+Sec.
 4. 1.
-The board of trustees of a school district or the governing body of a charter school shall report annually to the Aging and Disability Services Division of the Department of Health and Human Services information relating to pupils with autism.
-The information must: - (a) Be submitted in the form required by the Aging and Disability Services Division; and - (b) Include the total number of pupils with autism who are enrolled in the school district or charter school, including all pupils known to have autism but not receiving services, pupils with autism receiving early intervening services and pupils with autism who have an individualized education program.
+The Department of Education shall report annually to the Aging and Disability Services Division of the Department of Health and Human Services information relating to pupils with autism.
+The information must:

+(a) Be submitted in the form required by the Aging and

+Disability Services Division; and